 Harry and Cecily were introduced to the region of Gundaroo by friends Ian and Krystyna McLeish of Sutton, NSW Australia.
 And in 1981 they sold Scrivener Street for $84K, to purchase just over 200 acres (for approximately $47K) up Back creek Road Gundaroo, know then as ‘Toobrak’ and today renamed as as ‘Viora’, RMB 1879.

 The views of Gundaroo provided many happy days.
-Harry and Cecily fenced the property with the help of Hal, James and Sylvie.
-Learning the fine art of straining wire and dinging postholes in some of the toughest dirt available.
+Harry and Cecily fenced the property with the help of Hal, James and myself (Sylvie).
+Learning the fine art of straining wire and digging post holes in some of the toughest dirt available.

-One time ‘Boris’ who was as tame as could be, decided to get out and explore Barbara Johnson place up Back creek Road.
+One time ‘Boris’ who was as tame as could be, decided to get out and explore Barbara Johnson’s place up the top of Back creek Road, Gundaroo, NSW.
 Harry remembers walking the perimeter of the property to find out how Boris got out.
 He soon discovered that Boris’s strength had enabled him to simply lift the pickets in one section of the fencing, straight out of the ground.

 I remember well all the drama and much fun we had helping Dad physically coaxing and chasing Boris all the way back home.
 Harry and Cecily first acquired some crossbred sheep from Dick Tulleday, next door neighbour and so began their entrée in the wool business.
 Harry never stopped building and improving the farm, he next built the chook shed with state of the art laying boxes, shearing shed and fitted it up with all that it needed including press, plant, drafting races and of course the very important mini bar fridge and luxury outdoor toilet.

 Harry and Cecily soon needed the help of a good sheep dog…so along came Jo Jo (short for Josephine)